Blueforcer/awtrix3/docs/api.md

 ## Moodlight
 Allows to set the whole matrix to a custom color.
+?> This function causes much higher current draw and heat, because every pixel is lit.
+Keep calm with the brightness value!
 Send empty payload to disable moodlight.

 | Topic | URL | Payload/Body | HTTP method |